A Charge Constraint in BMN: Review of Aspects of BMN

 where $\beta$ is an inverse temperature parameter, and $\omega,\Delta_{45},\Delta_{67},\Delta_{89}$ are the angular potentials conjugate to the angular momenta $M^{12},M^{45},M^{67},M^{89}$, respectively.
 The $\frac{1}{16}$-BPS index of the theory with respect to the specific pair of supercharges with values $\epsilon_1=1,\epsilon_2=-1,\epsilon_3=-1$ chosen by \cite{Chang:2024lkw}, can be defined as $Z$ above where the trace runs only over the relevant BPS sector, subject to a constraint on the angular potentials

-This equation ensures that states carrying angular momenta that differ by integer multiplications of the angular momenta carried by the preserved supercharges are weighted equally in the index (up to a sign).
+Equation~(\ref{Constraintchemicals}) ensures that states carrying angular momenta that differ by integer multiplications of the angular momenta carried by the preserved supercharges are weighted equally in the index (up to a sign).
 In addition, one can multiply the R.H.S. of Eq.~(\ref{Constraintchemicals}) by any integer and still obtain a supersymmetric index.
 Substituting Eq.~(\ref{Constraintchemicals}) into Eq.~(\ref{Z}) yields the supersymmetric index when restricting the trace to be over BPS states

 One identifies the spinor number $F = 2M^{12}$, which recasts Eq.~(\ref{index}) in a more familiar form.
 The $\frac{1}{16}$-BPS indices of states annihilated by other supercharge pairs are considered in Appendix~\ref{app}.
-Below, a continuation of the review of \cite{Chang:2024lkw} is written.\\ The supersymmetric index admits a series representation in terms of partitions of $N$, which label the classical solutions of the model:
+Below, a continuation of the review of the index of the model \cite{Chang:2024lkw} is written.\\ The supersymmetric index admits a series representation in terms of partitions of $N$, which label the classical solutions of the model:

 and each contribution admits a unitary matrix integral representation